irchelp/irchelp.github.io/irchelp/authoring.md

 ## Legal Requirements

-Most of our current content was either authored by IRCHelp chanoel ops specifically for irchelp.org and made available on an "all rights reserved" basis, or used by permission, and we do not have the rights to relicense it.
+Most of our current content was either authored by IRCHelp channel ops specifically for irchelp.org and made available on an "all rights reserved" basis, or used by permission, and we do not have the rights to relicense it.

 Going forward, in the interests of license clarity, as well as to protect ourselves from any legal trouble and avoid having to scramble to remove articles, we need to have clear rights to use all content on irchelp.org.

 There are two options for this:
- - the first, and preferred way is for content may to be licensed under terms that permit anyone to use it - public domain or an acceptable free documentation license
+ - the first, and preferred way is for content to be licensed under terms that permit anyone to use it - public domain or an acceptable free documentation license
  - Alternatively, the content may be provided to irchelp.org under a release that grants us a non-revocable right to publish it.

 In any case, content must either be your own work, so that you have a clear right to license it, or it must already be under an appropriate free documentation license.